Earthquake in Morocco, many villages still isolated: it's a race against time

-Tens of thousands of people in Morocco have spent their third night in the open, as a desperate race against time continues in the Atlas Mountains to rescue survivors from the rubble.
+Tens of thousands of people in Morocco have spent their third night in the open, while in the Atlas Mountains a desperate race against time continues to rescue survivors from the rubble.

 After the 6,8 magnitude earthquake that hit the country on Friday, causing collapses, blocked roads, the destruction of entire villages with over 2.122 deaths and 2.400 serious injuries, according to the latest report released by the Moroccan authorities.